Glacier Hiking Book

 Redrock Lake

 From this point the trail proceeds along the northern shore of the lake.
-As you make your way around to the far western shore you'll pass some of the red rock formations that provided the inspiration for the naming of the lake and the falls.
+As you make your way around to the far western shore you'll pass some of the red rock formations that provided the inspiration for the naming of the nearby lake and falls.

 As a result of the lakes, stream, and an abundance of willows, the entire Swiftcurrent Valley is excellent habitat for moose.
 You'll have a great chance of spotting one almost anywhere in this valley, including right alongside the trail.